Dr Adele Parker

 She obtained a Doctorate in Clinical Psychology in 2004 and is registered as a Practitioner Psychologist with the Health & Care Professions Council (PYL19234), a Chartered Clinical Psychologist, a Graduate Member and Fellowship Member of the British Psychological Society and the Division of Clinical Psychology (Membership No. 040590).
 Adele is also a member of the EMDR Association, UK and Ireland (Membership No. J148).

-From 2004 to 2010, Adele worked within a Child and Adolescent Mental Health Service, working with a wide range of generic mental health difficulties, including anxiety based problems (Obsessive Compulsive Disorder, Phobias, Health Anxiety, Panic Attacks, Separation Anxiety), and depression following adverse life events, such as bereavement and loss.
-She also spent six years as a Lead Clinical Psychologist within a specialist Looked After and Adopted Children’s Mental Health Team and has specialist experience working with children and young adults who have experienced development trauma and severe attachment difficulties.
+In her early career, Adele worked within a Child and Adolescent Mental Health Service, working with a wide range of generic mental health difficulties, including anxiety based problems (Obsessive Compulsive Disorder, Phobias, Health Anxiety, Panic Attacks, Separation Anxiety), and depression following adverse life events, such as bereavement and loss.
+She also spent an extensive period as a Lead Clinical Psychologist within a specialist Looked After and Adopted Children’s Mental Health Team and has specialist experience working with children and young adults who have experienced development trauma and severe attachment difficulties.

 Adele has been working in independent practice since 2007 offering psychological assessment and therapeutic work across the age range.
 Therapeutically Adele’s specialist areas are within trauma, ranging from single event traumas, such as road traffic accidents, to mass terror and natural disasters, to developmental trauma (individuals who have experienced trauma throughout their early development, such as maltreatment, family violence, or a disruption in attachment to their primary caregiver).
 Adele has considerable experience in carrying out assessments for the Local Authority to address the psychological effects of trauma.
 She has extensive experience using attachment-based interventions, (through direct clinical work, employing a dyadic approach with children suffering from the impact of past attachment trauma), consultation meetings with both social services departments and independent organisations for children in foster/residential care and adoptive placements, as well as clinical supervision.

 Adele has experience of carrying out medico legal assessments and reports, by legal instruction, regarding the psychological effects of trauma.
-She has expertise in a number of therapeutic orientations, with particular emphasis on Cognitive Behavioural Therapy (CBT), Eye Movement Desensitisation Reprocessing (EMDR) and attachment-based therapies, such as Dyadic Developmental Therapy (Level 1).
+She has expertise in a number of therapeutic orientations, with particular emphasis on Cognitive Behavioural Therapy (CBT), Eye Movement Desensitisation Reprocessing (EMDR) and attachment-based therapies, such as Dyadic Developmental Therapy.